Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Hyperinvariant tensor networks

 has to be an isometry from $i_1j_1$ to the complement.
 We summarize the requirements for hyperinvariant tensor networks with a graphical representation of these isometry conditions in the following definition.

-\begin{definition}[Hyperinvariant tensor networks] A hyperinvariant tensor network consists of tensors $A$ and $B$ being placed on the vertices and and edges of a $(p,q)$-tesselation of the Poincar\'e disk respectively.
+\begin{definition}[Hyperinvariant tensor networks] A hyperinvariant tensor network consists of tensors $A$ and $B$ being placed on the vertices and edges of a $(p,q)$-tesselation of the Poincar\'e disk respectively.
 The tensors $A$ and $B$ have to fulfil the isometry constraints

-\end{definition} The first holographic states based on tensor networks have been constructed in Ref.~\cite{Pastawski_2015}.
+where each leg of a tensor represents a single index and straight lines correspond to the Kronecker-Delta $\delta_a^b$, i.e.\ they contract the indices of the tensors they are connected to. \end{definition} The first holographic states based on tensor networks have been constructed in Ref.~\cite{Pastawski_2015}.
 They can be seen as a special case of hyperinvariant tensor networks featuring so-called \emph{perfect tensors} $A_{i_1\ldots i_n}$ defining isometries between every bipartition of the indices whereas the tensor $B_{i_1i_2}$ can be taken to be the identity.

 The mentioned properties of the tensors can be translated to properties of corresponding quantum states.
 The tensor $T_{i_1\ldots i_n}$ being an isometry from a subset of indices $\mathcal A$ to the complement $\mathcal{A}^\complement$ translates to the marginal $\rho_{\mathcal A}:=\tr_{\mathcal{A}^\complement}\pro{\psi_T}$ of the quantum state